ai2cm/fv3gfs-fortran/README.md

 To begin, install nix following [these instructions](https://nixos.org/download.html).

-We host binaries using a tool called cachix, and this will greatly speed up any builds.
+(optional) We host binaries using a tool called cachix, and this will greatly speed up any builds.
 To use our binaries, [install cachix](https://github.com/cachix/cachix#installation) and then run

     cachix use vulcanclimatemodeling